 - Not Acceptable Height: Less than 1/4"

 We offer a variety of thread colors to achieve the most accurate color representation for embroidery.
 When you upload your artwork and select embroidery, the website will automatically detect and display colors in your artwork that match our available thread colors.
-The apliiq color chart
+The Custom Embroidery Thread Colors

 to request a quote for custom embroidery colors.